escrin/escrin/website/docs/tutorial/first-worker.md

     --target=es2022 --format=esm --minify
 ```

-In this case, we chose to create an ES module bundle using `--format=esm` since that is the more modern format that offers greater flexibility and features.
+In this case, we chose to create an ES module bundle using `--format=esm` since that is the modern format that offers greater flexibility and features.

 The `--target=es2022` and `--minify` flags are used to decrease bundle size and increase performance since less code is required.